AKotov-dev/Lid/README.md

 + Reset - Cancel and return settings to default
 + Apply - Apply settings set manually

-`Lid` is made in the form of two archives, the choice of which depends on the bit depth of your system architecture: unpack and run`StartAsRoot` (so as not to bother going to the console and running with root privileges).
+`Lid` is made in the form of two archives, the choice of which depends on the system architecture: unpack and run`StartAsRoot` (so as not to bother going to the console and running with root privileges).
 The interface is intuitive and does not require additional explanation.